jkeygraphy/Know-me/README.md

 ⭑.ᐟ C+H !!
 You are free to interact; at first I am quite shy but I gain confidence depending on your comfort. !!

 ![image alt](https://github.com/jkeygraphy/Know-me/blob/b80cc5ba23020ea57092865d83a9c33a1ff05ca1/ivan-alien-stage-ivan.gif)

+Likes !!:
+⭑.ᐟ TV series, movies (of all genres)
+⭑.ᐟMusicals, drawing, dancing, and listening to music ⭑.ᐟStuffed animals, both small and large, as well as hair clips!

+Dislikes !!:
+⭑.ᐟTransphobic or homophobic people
+⭑.ᐟOvercrowded, cramped spaces
+⭑.ᐟPhysical contact without asking first ⭑.ᐟInappropriate arguments or jokes